Consumer Medicine Information

 If you are going to have surgery, tell the surgeon or anaesthetist that you are taking

-If you get an infection while using Moxicam, tell your doctor.
+If you get an infection while taking this medicine, tell your doctor immediately.

 swelling).
 You may think, mistakenly, that you are better or that the infection is

 Do not take MOXICAM to treat any other complaints unless your doctor tells you to.